 If Building a Robust Gaming and Streaming Setup

-When building a robust gaming PC whereby you plan to install a graphics card, a WiFi card, a video capture card and perhaps a dedicated sound card, you would need:
+When building a robust gaming PC whereby you plan to install a graphics card, a WiFi card, a video capture card, and perhaps a dedicated sound card, you would need:

 - x16 slot for graphics card

-- x1 slot for WiFi card
+- x1 slot for the WiFi card

 - x1 slot for sound card